panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

 Common communication errors for all access points are listed below:

-!Line_err!              - communication bus error
+!Line_err!              - communication bus error <br />
-!!Timeout_err!          - the board is not responding during specified timeout !obj_not_found!         - a requested access point is not found !>_not_supported!       - read operation is not supported !<_not_supported!       - write operation is not supported !protocol_error!        - request message doesn't fit to a protocol format (missing access point name or access operator or a value)
+!!Timeout_err!          - the board is not responding during specified timeout <br />
+!obj_not_found!         - a requested access point is not found <br />
+!>_not_supported!       - read operation is not supported <br />
+!<_not_supported!       - write operation is not supported <br />
+!protocol_error!        - request message doesn't fit to a protocol format (missing access point name or access operator or a value) <br />

 examples: